bryantpa/ML-Group27/README.md

 The main way we evaluated our approach was through accuracy.
 Our original dataset has a sentiment value of negative, neutral, or positive for every tweet in the dataset.
 Although we created a test dataset that cannot see the sentiment for each tweet, we can still match the predicted sentiment with the sentiment for that tweet in the original dataset.
 We judged our performance based on the accuracy of the Naive Bayes Classification of the tweets.
 This calculation was simply the number of tweets in the test set in which the predicted sentiment equalled the original, actual sentiment divided by the total number of tweets in the test set.

-The table below includes our results.
-As you can see the accuracies are in the mid to high 70’s for the most part for both Naive Bayes and SVM.
-For perspective, if our model were completely random, the accuracy would be ~33%, so we consider our accuracies a significant improvement, though far from perfect.
-This simple metric also makes it easy to evaluate and compare other methods of classification.
-For example if we were to plug our preprocessed data into a Support Vector Machine instead of a Naive Bayes Classifier, we could simply compare our accuracies to see which Machine Learning Model yields better results.

 We also wanted to see the average sentiments for all the airlines.
 We assigned numerical values to each sentiment, where "negative" = 0, "neutral" = 1, and "positive" = 2, and we used these numbers to determine average sentiment for each airline.
 The results are below.

 ![Test](Images/averagesentiments.png)